mkhraijah/PowerModelsADA.jl/docs/src/data_structure.md

 ### Case
-The input data is the same as `PowerModels` with one essential exeption.
-The buses in the `PowerModels` dictionary must contain area key with more than one area number.
-To load a data file, we use the same `PowerModels` methods.
+The case data is stored in dictionary similar to the one in `PowerModels` with one essential difference.
+The buses in the data dictionary must contain area key with more than one distinct areas' ID.
+To load a data file, we use the same `parse_file` function as follow:
-The `PowerModels` data can be loaded as follow:

 ```julia
 case_path = "test/data/case14.m"